Flumetasone and clioquinol ear drops are used to treat ear inflammation.

 How to use ear drops

-Before you start this treatment, read the manufacturer's printed information leaflet from the pack.
-The leaflet will give you more information about the drops, and a full list of side-effects which you may experience from using them.
+Before you start the treatment, read the manufacturer's printed information leaflet from inside the pack.
+It will give you more information about the drops and will provide you with a full list of any side-effects which you may experience from using them.

-- Clean your ear with warm water and pat it dry.
+- Gently clean your ear with warm water and pat it dry.

 - Remove the cap from the bottle of ear drops.